Percona-Lab/mongodb_consistent_backup/README.rst

 Releases
 ~~~~~~~~

-Prebuilt release binaries and packages are available on our `GitHub Releases Page <releases>`__.
+Prebuilt release binaries and packages are available on our `GitHub Releases Page <https://github.com/Percona-Lab/mongodb_consistent_backup/releases>`__.
 We recommend most users deploy mongodb_consistent_backup using these packages.

 Build/Install
 ~~~~~~~~~~~~~